 Malachi's concern over the priesthood that comes to the fore in 2:1-9, a passage addressed directly to the "priests" (2:1).
 In this attack the prophet calls down curse on those who were to bring blessing to the community and threatens to spread defiled matter on their faces and thus disqualify them from their office.
-The concern of the prophet is clearly for what he calls the "covenant with Levi," which is presently under threat by the priestly administration in the temple (2:8).75 The core concern seems to be related to the integrity of both priestly instruction and practice.
-In this passage we are told that the priest was nothing less than agenda for priestly replacement of prophetic functions, Andrew E. Hill has rightly treated this as merely a "clarification of the ideal of priest as teacher of Yahweh's law."76 The term "messenger" cannot be seen as the exclusive possession of the
+The concern of the prophet is clearly for what he calls the "covenant with Levi," which is presently under threat by the priestly administration in the temple (2:8).
+The core concern seems to be related to the integrity of both priestly instruction and practice.
+In this passage we are told that the priest was nothing less than מלאך יהוה ("the messenger of Yahweh"; 2:7).
+While some have seen this as indicative of an agenda for priestly replacement of prophetic functions, Andrew E. Hill has rightly treated this as merely a "clarification of the ideal of priest as teacher of Yahweh's law."
+The term "messenger" cannot be seen as the exclusive possession of the